determine-the-shelf-life-cosmetics

 Whipped Body Butter Shelf Life – Example 1

-The shelf life would be 2 years because that is the shortest shelf life of my oils.
+Based on the ingredient shelf lives in this example, 2 years would be the estimate because that is the shortest remaining shelf life among the oils.

 Whipped Body Butter Shelf Life – Example 2

 Let’s say we are making the same Whipped Body Butter with the same ingredients.
-The only difference is that the cocoa butter was opened 18 months ago.
-This would mean that the shelf life of the ingredient is now 6 months because the shelf life starts when you open the product.
+If the cocoa butter was opened 18 months ago and its original shelf life was 2 years, there would be approximately 6 months of remaining ingredient shelf life.
+That would make 6 months the estimate based on the ingredients.

 Whipped Body Butter Shelf Life – Example 3